khawarizmus/hijri-week-calendar-proposal/content.typ

 - Each Tuesday within a Hijri year is part of the corresponding HWC year.
 Consequently, a Hijri year comprising 50 Tuesdays equates to a HWC year with 50 weeks; similarly, 51 Tuesdays correspond to a HWC year with 51 weeks.
 - The allocation of days to weeks is guided by proximity to Tuesday.
 Specifically, Wednesday, Thursday, and Friday are grouped with the preceding Tuesday, while Saturday, Sunday, and Monday align with the succeeding Tuesday.

-To pinpoint the specific week for a given Hijri date, one should first locate the nearest Tuesday to that date.
-This is achieved by adjusting the date's weekday number by subtracting the weekday number from 4, and then adding the resultant offset to the weekday number of the date.
-Next, determine the yearly ordinal date for that Tuesday, counting from the start of the Hijri year.
-Dividing this ordinal number by 7 and rounding up yields the week number.
+To calculate the specific week number for a given Hijri date:
+1. Locate the nearest Tuesday to that date.
+This is achieved by adjusting the date's weekday number by subtracting the weekday number from 4 (Tuesday).
+2. Shift the date by the resulting offset from step 1 to move towards the nearest Tuesday.
+3. Determine the yearly ordinal date for the date obtained from step 2.
+4. Divide the yearly ordinal date number from step 3 by 7 and round it up.
+This results in the week number counting from the start of the Hijri year.

 #tablex(
   columns: 4,